Manchester City vs Bournemouth prediction and betting tips 02 November 2025 | Dailysports experts

 Match facts and head-to-head

-- In four of Manchester City’s last five matches, fewer than three goals were scored.

-- Manchester City have scored first in eight of their last ten matches.
+- Manchester City have won 8 of their last 9 home Premier League matches.

+- Each of the last 8 meetings between these teams at the Etihad has seen at least 3 goals scored.

+- Bournemouth are unbeaten in their last 8 Premier League matches, but often drop points away from home.

 Prediction